BV-structures on the homology of the framed long knot space: Introduction

 \section{Introduction}

 The space of framed long embeddings is known to be acted on by the little disks operad \cite{Budney03}.
 A natural question is whether this action extends to any action of the {\em framed} little disks operad.
 The answer seems affirmative, in view of \cite{Budney08, Salvatore06, Salvatore09}, \cite{DwyerHess10,SalvatoreWahl03}.
-In fact, Paolo Salvatore told the author that he realized in his draft an action of the framed little disks operad on the space of framed long knots, using his solution to the topological cyclic Deligne conjecture \cite{Salvatore09}.

-The first result of this paper (Theorem~\ref{thm:BV}) is a geometric and homological counterpart to Salvatore's homotopy-theoretical action.
-We imitate Chas-Sullivan's string topology \cite{ChasSullivan99} to define a {\em BV-algebra} structure on the homology of the space of framed long knots.
+In the first result of this paper (Theorem~\ref{thm:BV}) we imitate Chas-Sullivan's string topology \cite{ChasSullivan99} to realize Salvatore's homotopy-theoretical action in a geometric and homological way.
+Namely we define a {\em BV-algebra} structure on the homology of the space of framed long knots.
 Our BV-structure is outlined as follows.
-The bracket (which we call {\em Poisson bracket}) is induced by an action of little disks operad \cite{Budney03} mentioned above.
-The {\em BV-operation} (usually denoted by $\Delta$) is derived from Hatcher's cycle \cite[p.3]{Hatcher02}, which in a sense ``pushes the base point along the long knots.''
+The bracket (called {\em Poisson bracket}) is induced by an action of little $2$-disks operad \cite{Budney03}.
+The {\em BV-operation} (usually denoted by $\Delta$) is derived from Hatcher's cycle \cite[p.~3]{Hatcher02}, which in a sense ``pushes the base point through long knots''.
 As a corollary we obtain a Lie algebra structure on the $S^1$-equivariant homology.
+We also show that our BV-operation $\Delta$ is not trivial (Proposition~\ref{prop:Delta_nonzero} below).

-The second result is an algebraic one.
-Based on \cite{Salvatore09,Bousfield87}, we can construct a homology spectral sequence converging to the homology of the space of framed long knots (at least in the higher-codimension cases).
-Its $E^2$-term is the {\em Hochschild homology} associated with the homology operad $H_*(f\calC )$ of framed little disks. $H_*(f\calC )$ is cyclic \cite{Budney08} and multiplicative.
-In \S\ref{s:BV_Hochschild}, we prove that a graded version of Connes' boundary operator (see \cite{Loday92}) induces a BV-structure on such a Hochschild homology.
-Our proof is a direct analogue to that for non-graded case (see \cite{Menichi04} for details) and can be applied to any cyclic operad other than the framed disks.
-The formula of our BV-operation would be obtained by Salvatore's action mentioned above.
+Our second result (Theorem~\ref{thm:BV_Hochschild}) is an algebraic one.
+Based on \cite{Salvatore09,Bousfield87}, a homology spectral sequence, converging to the homology of the space of framed long knots (at least in higher-codimension cases), is constructed.
+Its $E^2$-term is the {\em Hochschild homology} $HH_*(H_*(f\calC ))$ associated with the homology operad $H_*(f\calC )$ of the framed little disks operad, which is cyclic \cite{Budney08} and multiplicative.
+Motivated by these facts, in \S\ref{s:BV_Hochschild} we provide a BV-algebra structure on $HH_*(\calO )$ of any cyclic and multiplicative operad $\calO$ of {\em graded} modules.
+A bracket has already been defined in \cite{Tourtchine05}, and our BV-operation is given by a graded version of Connes' boundary operator (see \cite{Loday92}).
+Our proof is a direct analogue to that for non-graded cases \cite{Menichi04}.
+Presumably Salvatore's framed little disks action would deduce the same formula as ours.